My College:

 Other kids are more private with their coming out process.
 Some teens confide their sexuality within their tight inner circle of friends, and their family is last to know.
 Others entrust only their parents with their secret until the timing is right to tell others.

-I was lucky in that my friends were understanding, but I also felt that I would benefit from support from people who could relate firsthand.
+I was lucky that my friends were understanding, but I also felt that I would benefit from support from people who could relate firsthand.
 I reached out to my local PFLAG — a nationwide group that holds regular meetings for parents of gay children (no matter the age).

 I attended my first meeting and cried.
 It’s not that I didn’t fully support my son because I do.
 It’s just that I was in a truly safe space to mourn the original vision I had for my son.
-It was also the place where I could begin to start the journey to fully appreciate the new future for all of us.
+It was also where I could begin to start the journey to fully appreciate the new future for all of us.
 It's also where I learned about Truvada, a daily pill aimed at combating HIV within high-risk groups (gay men, for example).
 It was a wonderful experience to meet all these other family members and hear their stories and learn from them.

 Being a parent can be very scary, especially in today’s tumultuous times.